MichaelPudjihartono/Promoter-Interaction-Network/README.md

 - matplotlib and seaborn: For generating plots and visualizations of data.
 - scipy and statsmodels: For statistical analysis.
 - pyCircos: For creating Circos plots of PIN.
+- sqlalchemy: Provides a powerful SQL toolkit and ORM capabilities.

 ## Basic Usage
 ```